Healthy Mixed Vegetable Biryani Recipe – an unofficial Slimming World biryani

 Even if, like me, you work alone at home it can make such a difference having your food already prepared for you.
 Why not give it a go and make sure you build a variety of lunches into your weekly meal plan.

-Budget shopping tips for this mixed vegetable biryani
+Shopping tips for this mixed vegetable biryani

-I try to ensure all of the recipes I make are accessible for everyone and this mixed vegetable biryani is no exception.
-By this, I mean that they do not use obscure hard to find ingredients.
-I also believe that recipes should use as few ingredients as possible and avoid expensive ingredients.
-We would all much rather spend money on holidays than expensive ingredients wouldn’t we?
+I try to ensure all of the recipes I make are accessible to everyone and this mixed vegetable biryani is no exception.
+By this, I mean that they do not use obscure hard-to-find ingredients.

 Buying herbs and spices in bulk is something I really recommend.
 It can save a lot of money in the long term but also mean you never run out!
 I find putting them on Amazon subscribe and save helps too!